freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/create-and-run-simple-c-sharp-console-applications/install-and-configure-visual-studio-code.md

 ## --assignment--

-Complete the [Install and Configure Visual Studio Code](https://learn.microsoft.com/training/modules/install-configure-visual-studio-code/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/install-configure-visual-studio-code/" target="_blank" rel="noreferrer">Install and Configure Visual Studio Code</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--